Bubba Nickles

-Madilyn "Bubba" Ida-Marie Nickles (born March 8, 1998) is an American, former collegiate All-American, softball utility player.
-She played college softball for the UCLA Bruins and won a national championship in 2019.
+Madilyn "Bubba" Ida-Marie Nickles-Camarena (born March 8, 1998) is an American professional softball player for the Bandits of the Athletes Unlimited Softball League (AUSL).
+She played college softball for the UCLA Bruins, where she was named an All-American and won a national championship in 2019.
+She currently serves as an assistant coach at UCLA.
 She represented the United States at the 2020 Summer Olympics and won a silver medal.

-Career
+Playing career

 Nickles competes with the UCLA Bruins softball team and has been named a two-time Second Team and First Team All-Pac-12 player.
 She was also chosen a National Fastpitch Coaches Association First Team All-American as a junior, where she also helped lead the Bruins to the 2019 NCAA Division I National Championship.
+She made her professional debut with Athletes Unlimited in 2021.
+Nickles also played for the Toyota Red Terriers of the Japan Diamond Softball League.
+She won the 2024 AUX Softball competition with 1,344 points, defeating Jocelyn Alo for the Championship by only six leaderboard points, in the closest finish in Athletes Unlimited history.

+On January 29, 2025, Nickles was drafted in the fourth round, 14th overall, by the Bandits in the inaugural Athletes Unlimited Softball League draft.

+Coaching career

+On October 2, 2024 Nickles was named an assistant coach at UCLA for the 2025 NCAA Division I softball season.

 Team USA

 Nickles played for two seasons with Team USA and was named to the roster for the 2020 Summer Olympics, where she won a silver medal Nickles had a hit in two appearances during the tournament.
 Nickles did not play in the gold medal game, where Team USA was defeated by Team Japan 2–0.